ToniWonKanobi/leica.land/README.md

-# leica.land
+# LeicaLand

-Repository for my Leica-centric photo blog, LeicaLand
+This is the repository for my Leica-centric photo blog called LeicaLand.